Auxiliary ego: Transference-Countertransference

 Transference and Countertransference are terms used in therapy in relation between clients or patients and a therapist or clinician.
 Transference is the phenomenon when a person unconsciously transfers feelings and attitudes from people or situations in the past onto another party in the present situation.
-For instance, when clients or patients direct their feelings for one significant person to the clinician.
-Countertransference shares the same unconscious phenomenon but happens as the patient’s responses after receiving transference.
-From the previous example, the clinician can transfer his/her feelings onto the patients.
+This can occur for instance, when clients or patients direct their feelings for one significant person to the clinician.
+Countertransference shares the same unconscious phenomenon but happens during the patient’s responses after receiving transference.
+In the context of the previous example, the clinician can transfer his/her feelings onto the patients.

 Relationships

 In one of the clinical cases, the patient listens to the clinician’s struggle without setting boundaries with him (countertransference) after the patient declared his feelings to the clinician (transference).
 The clinician found himself in a position of confrontation with his paralyzing avoidance and the Internet dependence.
 On the other hand, the patient interpreted the clinician’s position as an attack on his self-objects and psychological defenses against his narcissistic self-devaluation and depression state.

-There are 3 major factors which increase demands of transference: the situation of patient’s emotional dependency towards the clinician, specific relationship settings of patients the clinician must recognize and meet, and individual types of personality where the internal world is compellingly projected onto the present.
+There are 3 major factors which increase demands for transference: the situation of patient’s emotional dependency towards the clinician, specific relationship settings of patients the clinician must recognize and meet, and individual types of personality where the internal world is compellingly projected onto the present.